Andzile/LOKIVECTOR/LAUNCH_POST.md

 3/ The durability story:

-We test crash recovery across documents, collections, vector indexes, and replication with automated end-to-end tests.
+We test crash recovery across documents, collections, and vector indexes with automated end-to-end tests.

 You can kill the process mid-write and it recovers correctly.
 Zero data loss.